remnrem/luna-doc/docs/ref/manipulations.md

 All times are expected in seconds, one value per line, and all values must be increasing.

+<h3>Methods</h3>

+EDF record timestamps are directly overwritten using values supplied from an external file, enabling construction of recordings with arbitrary temporal structures (e.g., discontinuous segments) for testing or simulation purposes.
+Annotation timings are not adjusted by this operation.

 <h3>Parameters</h3>

 | Parameter | Example | Description |